GIP Library icon

 Thank-you for the opportunity to read Richard Ing's book.
 As a writer on Spiritual Warfare, he is worth reading - packed with good teaching and some relevant case history based on his own experience.

-- wayne pasco (9 months ago)
+- wayne pasco (a year ago)

 About the Book